Encoding in Machine Learning: Designing Categorical Geometry

 3. Latent Space Encoders

-Latent space encoders do not map a predefined set to a predefined space.
-They learn the encoding itself from data, optimizing for a task — reconstruction, generation, or classification.
+Categorical encoders map a predefined set to a predefined space.
+Latent space encoders do something fundamentally different: they learn the encoding itself from data.

 3.1 Autoencoders

 No prior is placed on $z$.
-The latent space is organized however minimizes the loss — which makes autoencoders effective for anomaly detection (out-of-distribution inputs reconstruct poorly) but poorly suited for generation (arbitrary samples from $\mathcal{Z}$ decode to noise, since there is no guarantee the space between encoded points is meaningful).
+The latent space is organized however minimizes the loss — which makes autoencoders effective for anomaly detection (out-of-distribution inputs reconstruct poorly) but unreliable for generation (arbitrary points in $\mathcal{Z}$ decode to noise).

 3.2 Variational Autoencoders